Printing With White Ink

 How these images printed.

 Most importantly, our printer’s software ignores pixels that are 100% white (hex code #FFFFFF) and will not generate white ink at those pixels.
 This is great for backgrounds that you don’t want to be printed but gives bad results if any part of the image you actually want printed is 100% white, like a bright highlight or a star, since the printer won't print anything there.
+See a tutorial below for getting rid of hidden white pixels, that might be causing you trouble.

 What this means is that you can slightly darken your white pixels to 99% or less and white ink information will be generated there as intended (for items other than booster packs).